-The first rules of JCAHO were published in 1953, and were based on the original standards of the organization of surgeons, and focused on the health system, equipment and the supervision of knowledge and certification of doctors in various treatment areas in order to reduce the potential risks.
+The first rules of JCAHO were published in 1953, were based on the original standards of the organization of surgeons, and focused on the health system, equipment, and the supervision of knowledge and certification of doctors in various treatment areas in order to reduce the potential risks.

 The main recommendation of all the committees was to develop a plan for the prevention of risks and damages of medical treatments that would be binding on any medical institution.

-During its development, risk management has undergone major changes, ranging from activities to reduce the risk of financial damage, by making it an important component of quality assurance and becoming a policy instrument.
-Today, there are many manufacturers and suppliers of medical devices, medical equipment and drugs that target their products to the US market.
+During its development, risk management has undergone major changes, ranging from activities to reducing the risk of financial damage, by making it an important component of quality assurance and becoming a policy instrument.
+Today, there are many manufacturers and suppliers of medical devices, medical equipment, and drugs that target their products to the US market.